louisgag/mbdyn-gsoc-projects/data/projects/coupling.md

 Large projects

-- add support for coupling with [SU2](https://su2code.github.io/) CFD software
+- add support for coupling with SU2 CFD software (see https://su2code.github.io/)
 - turn MBDyn into a module for Simulink/Scicos (see contrib/SimulinkInterface/ ; need an implicit extension).

 - add package-wide support for WinSocks in communication entities, including SimulinkInterface and ScicosInterface (using MSYS/MinGW)